 Like in most countries, private schools come with a price tag.
 What that price tag looks like, though, can vary quite a bit.
 Some private schools in Panama require one annual tuition fee.
 This fee tends to range anywhere from $1,000 to as much as $16,000 per student.

-Apart from the considerations called out above, there are plenty of special considerations that might lead your family to choose one school over another.
-One of these is language.
+One consideration you might think of when choosing a school is language.
 Depending on where you are from, there might be a language that you want your children to maintain or learn.
 International schools are your best bet if bilingualism is a chief concern.
 Panama boasts a French school, a Japanese school, several Chinese schools, and a British School.

-The International School of Panama (ISP) was founded in 1982 and has one of the most diverse student bodies of any Panamanian school.
-The school follows the International Baccalaureate (IB) program and offers services for students with learning disabilities and special needs.
+The International School of Panama (ISP), founded in 1982, has one of the most diverse student bodies of any Panamanian school.
+The school follows the International Baccalaureate (IB) program and supports students with learning disabilities and special needs.
 Many claim that ISP is the best of the best for private schools in Panama.

 King’s College is Panama’s British School.
 Operating since 2012, the school is known for high academic standards and using the English national curriculum.
 Teachers use child-centered and inquiry-based teaching practices encouraging intellectual curiosity.